 The reason: I hadn’t shut down my Mac for a few weeks!
 I was too lazy.
 Every time I finished working, I simply closed the Mac, putting it in sleep mode.
 This is not good.
 The truth is even though your Mac is sleeping, the hard drive is still running.
 While running, processes build up, causing your Mac to slow down, overheat, or even freeze as I experienced.

-Lesson learned: shutdown or restart your Mac on a regular basis to clear out defunct processes.
+Lesson learned: shut down or restart your Mac regularly to clear out defunct processes.

 2. Too Many Login Items at Startup